 9. Can You Help Me Choose the Music for My Processional, Recessional, Father-Daughter Dance, etc?

-Your band will have lots of experience of what works and they may be songs you haven’t heard before or thought about.
+Your band will have lots of experience of what works, including songs you haven’t heard before or thought about.
 Having a range of music, from Motown and soul through to modern day pop and rock, is the key so everyone can enjoy something.
 Ask them what they’ve seen work best for when the guests arrive, to the drinks reception, to the evening dancing.
-The band or DJ should also be able to recommend some guaranteed party starters and songs to end the night too, like Mr Brightside.
+The band or DJ should also be able to recommend some guaranteed party starters and songs to end the night too - Mr Brightside, we're looking at you.

 10. Are You Willing to Learn New Songs?